CurtisHai/Automation/README.md

   tools can process them later.
 - **GoPro conversion** runs GPU-accelerated scripts with a fallback to CPU when handling `.360` files.
+- **Batch conversion first** then optional QA review with one-second previews allows accepting zone-based names or flagging files for manual edits.